Even a four-game playoff scenario was too much for the BCS.

-``I'm not unhappy,'' Slive said after those meetings at a resort hotel. ``There's no such thing as standing pat.
+``I'm not unhappy,'' Slive said after those meetings with the 10 other conference commissioners and Notre Dame athletic director Kevin White at a resort hotel. ``There's no such thing as standing pat.
 I think we've done a service.
 We owed the fans and media an explanation as to why we're not moving ahead.

 ``I can't say I'm surprised.
 There is a bit of disappointment.''